 An episode of The Garfield Show also has Garfield and Odie swapping their bodies, though an alien is behind it in this case.

-Phineas And Ferb has "Does This Duckbill Make Me Look Fat?", where Candace and Perry switch bodies because of the title boys' newest invention, and Perry goes off to stop Doofenshmirtz like always... but in Candace's body ("Perry the Teenage Girl?!").
+Phineas and Ferb has "Does This Duckbill Make Me Look Fat?", where Candace and Perry switch bodies because of the boys' newest invention, and Perry goes off to stop Doofenshmirtz like always... but in Candace's body ("Perry the Teenage Girl?!").
+Candace, meanwhile, is increasingly horrified by the things her platypus form does, like eating grubs and sweating milk.
 The end credits even included a Candace-ified version of Perry's theme song.

 In one episode of Sushi Pack, Wasabi and the Mayor swap brains, thanks to some sea-unicorn dust.
 At first both are ecstatic, since the Mayor gets to be a hero like he always wanted, and Wasabi gets to actually go through with the Mayor's campaign promises, but both soon learn that being each other is harder than they thought.

 Agent K and Dick accidentally swap bodies in an episode of The Replacements.
-A rare case where the voice-actors imitate each other.
+It's a rare case where the voice-actors imitate each other.

-Parodied wonderfully on American Dad.
-Stan and Roger get into an argument over whose life is easier, and end up both saying "I wish we could trade places!" while touching an Incan bowl that supposedly grants wishes.
-At that moment, the lights began flashing and a strange moan is heard...it turns out to be Klaus, playing with the light switch and making funny noises.
+Parodied wonderfully on American Dad!.
+In the "Rough Trade" episode, Stan and Roger get into an argument over whose life is easier, and end up both saying "I wish we could trade places!" while touching an Incan bowl that supposedly grants wishes.
+At that moment, the lights began flashing and a strange moan is heard... and it turns out to be Klaus, playing with the light switch and making funny noises.
 Nothing magical happens, but the two decide to trade lives anyway.

 Klaus later says that "if that had been a real wish-granting bowl, it would be in the back seat of a Ferrari driven by a 600-year-old Incan on his way to his job as Jessica Alba's G-string."

-In an episode of Jimmy Two Shoes, Heloise does this to Beezy and Cerbee after they ruin her private picnic with Jimmy.
+In the Jimmy Two-Shoes episode "Monster Mutt", Heloise does this to Beezy and Cerbee after they ruin her private picnic with Jimmy.
 At the end of the episode, Jimmy and Heloise have switched bodies, which she refuses to fix until they have that picnic.

 One episode of The Secret Show has the two main characters, Victor and Anita, switch minds due to an unusual mix-up with...um, 'brain chunks'.

-A British animated series called Bounty Hamster has an entire episode full of body-swaps.
+The Bounty Hamster episode "Trading Spaces" is full of body-swaps.
 A criminal steals a body-swapping device and uses it to go joy riding in other people's bodies.
-Highlights of the ep are a human, teenage girl stuck in the body of a humanoid rhino, a body-swap conga line with over half a dozen body-swaps in a row and the criminal, teenage girl and a hamster, bounty hunter all being stuck together in the same body, where they try to beat each other up.
+Highlights include a human teenage girl stuck in the body of an alien resembling a humanoid rhino, a body-swap conga line with over half a dozen body-swaps in a row and the criminal, teenage girl and the titular hamster bounty hunter all being stuck together in the same body, where they try to beat each other up.
 The insanity ends with the criminal's mind trapped inside of a cactus.

 The voices switch, even though it's an adult program.
 A reviewer implicitly thought the swapping in the episode was confusing to adults as well.